Rik Farrow Bio

 Rik wrote manuals for small computer system hardware, then moved on to writing about Unix.
 He wrote the Programmer’s Guide to UNIX, working as a ghostwriter, then Unix System Administrator’s Guide to System V (1989), and Unix System Security (1990).
 He began writing for UNIXWorld Magazine in 1986, and was their Technical Editor from 1989-1994.
 In 1994, Rik began teaching Internet Security (which was mostly Unix security with networking), something he did until Windows became the more popular choice around 2004.
 In 1998, Rik began editing one issue a year for USENIX ;login, and became the fulltime editor in 2006.
 As of December 2020, ;login: as a print magazine has been retired.
 He still assists with the digital version of ;login:.

 Rik still consults, and occasionally speaks.
-He has been the Tutorial Coordinator for USENIX since 2014.
+He was the Tutorial Coordinator for USENIX from 2014 until 2018.

 I began my computing career in 1968, when I took a FORTRAN course at the University of Maryland.
 The summer of 1969, I worked as a software librarian for GE in Bethesda, Maryland, where I first encountered a mainframe that could have been running MULTICS.
 To be honest, I didn’t understand the importance of MULTICS at the time, and was much more impressed with the analog speed gauge attached to the cabinet containing the dual CPUs of this GE645 computer.
 Typical speed maxed out around .65 million instructions per second.
 A Rasberry Pi2 does about 900 million instructions per second.

 While in college, I majored in Psychology, and worked as a lab assistant.
 I learned how to teach rats and pigeons, skills I used later in life, for example, to teach my cats to sit on command.
 I also wrote software for the group of professors I worked for.